-Rock climbing in Thailand is both for beginners and experienced climbers.
+Why Rock Climb in Thailand?Rock climbing in Thailand is both for beginners and experienced climbers.
 There are a varied number of options to choose from well-maintained bolted routes that traverse the surface of the mountains and boulders.
-The rock climbing sites are widespread across the nation and hence no matter which part of Thailand you plan to visit, you are sure to find some or the other rock climbing activities.
+The rock climbing sites are widespread across the nation and hence no matter which part of Thailand you plan to visit, you are sure to find some of the other rock climbing activities.
 Besides, rock climbing is a great way to discover the stunning beauty of the country whose long coastline is surrounded by the Andaman Sea and the Gulf of Thailand.
 The climb in itself is a unique experience and quite different from the routine tourist activities that one undertakes.
 And the views of the landscape below are akin to the cherry on the top of your rock climbing experience.

-Best Time to Rock Climb in Thailand
+Best Time to go Rock Climbing in ThailandPeak Season

 The summers in April and May are scorching, and the rains start from April continuing till October, making it challenging to climb.
 However, some of the crags, such as, at Krabi face east and west, so most climbers can choose to climb in the shade.

 Rock climbing is an adventurous undertaking.
 At the same time, it requires precision, hard work and physical fitness.
 Enjoy the beautiful water landscapes from the surface of magnificent limestone cliffs and boulders.
 For beginners and experts, Thailand’s rock climbing circuit has a lot to offer.
 Grab it to make it one of the best experiences of your life.

 Rock Climbing CostsVarious companies provide rock climbing services.
 The cost of the package varies depending on the number of people and the duration of the climb.

-Adventure enthusiasts visit many rock climbing areas in Thailand throughout the year.
+Rates: (per person)Adventure enthusiasts visit many rock climbing areas in Thailand throughout the year.
 Here is taking a look at some of the most famous rock climbing sites in Thailand.

 Southern Thailand is home to some of the most beautiful rock climbing cliffs.
 Krabi with its white beaches and stunning limestone landscapes is a definite stop for rock climbing lovers.
 The easiest is the 123 crag; however, the Spirit Mountain is one of the best mountains for climbing.
 The Titanium glue bolts used in the routes are safe and rust-resistant.

-Best Rock Climbing Spots 1.
-Railay Beach 2.
-Ao Nang 3.
-Tonsai
+Best Rock Climbing Spots

 The northern capital of Thailand Chiang Mai is a tourist hub.
 However, it is also well-known amongst the rock climbing community for its magnificent rock outcrops and beautiful views from atop.

-Best Rock Climbing Spots 1.
-The Crazy Horse is the most famous rock in Chiang Mai with 150 routes to choose from and is only 25 miles from the city.
-2. Chiang Dao is about an hour and a half away from Chiang Mai city, and the climbing here offers more than 25 bolted routes.
-3. The Doi Luang Chiang Dao Mountain is one of the highest peaks of Thailand, and the views from atop here are stunning.
+1. The Crazy Horse is the most famous rock in Chiang Mai with 150 routes to choose from and is only 25 miles from the city.

 3. Koh Phi Phi

+The six islands of Koh Phi Phi are known as a party destination, but the rock formations don’t disappoint either.
+Located southeast of Phuket the islands are adorned by limestone cliffs, white sands and caves.
 The rock climbing sites here include The Tonsai Tower with 30 routes is relatively easy to climb and offers magnificent views of the blue waters from heights.
 It is one of the most famous rock climbing sites in Thailand.

-Best known for scuba diving, rock climbers, find much solace at Koh Tao.
+4. Koh TaoBest known for scuba diving, rock climbers, find much solace at Koh Tao.
 The island is made of many boulders and cliffs that make excellent rock climbing surfaces.

 Some of the sites to venture climbing on are

 5. Koh Yao Noi

 Found in Phang Nga Bay, this island lies between Krabi and Phuket.
 Koh Yao Noi is the lesser populated and visited the island and hence perfect for rock climbers looking for solitude and calm.
-The island boasted of climbs, such as the Grateful Wall and Big Tree Wall but these have been shut down by the Ao Phang Na National Park because of their risky climb.
+The island boasts of climbs, such as the Grateful Wall and Big Tree Wall but these have been shut down by the Ao Phang Na National Park because of their risky climb.

 6. Khon Kaen